CBS Addresses 'Kid Nation' Controversies

 There are two central issues: whether CBS went around child labor laws and whether the children's safety was at risk during the taping of the show.

-CBS issued a statement to The Times on Tuesday, in part to dispute the "course of action being taken by one parent in distorting the true picture of the 'Kid Nation' experience."
-The creator of the show, Tom Forman, and a CBS lawyer also defended the production.
+CBS issued a statement to The Times on Tuesday, in part to dispute the "course of action being taken by one parent in distorting the true picture of the

 "These kids were in good hands and under good care with procedures and safety structures that arguably rival or surpass any school or camp in the country," the CBS statement read.